NOISE AND DUST POLLUTION

 TWO-STROKE ENGINE GARDEN EQUIPMENT

 Medical and scientific research attributes leaf blowers to serious health issues.
-Toronto Public Health’s 2001 Staff Report concluded that gas leaf blowers emit noise, and pollute the air with fine particulate matter and fugitive dust that adversely impact human health and the environment.
+Toronto Public Health’s 2001 Staff Report concluded that gas leaf blowers emit noise, and pollute the air with fine particulate matter and fugitive dust adversely impacting human health and the environment.
 The emissions contribute to poor air quality and noise pollution.
 Adopting low noise, low impact practices will protect the health of workers, children, the public and the environment.

-Toronto has ratified the Fossil Fuel Non-Proliferation Treaty and thus recognized that 2-cycle engines discharge harmful noise and pollutants.
+Toronto ratified the Fossil Fuel Non-Proliferation Treaty and thus recognized that 2-cycle engines discharge harmful noise and pollutants.
 Numerous jurisdictions, including Washington DC, Burlington VT, Vancouver and Beaconsfield, already ban or substantially restrict this equipment.

 HOW NOISE LEVELS ARE MEASURED